 - What else?
 Need gloves?
 Need pretreatment (Chlorine or Nitrates?)

-- Check the Bottle Preservation and Holding Time Chart included in this guide.
+- Check the Bottle Preservation and Holding Time Chart.

 - What type of sample are you collecting?

 - Grab or comp

 - Do I need any specific QC – e.g., MS/D?

 - Field blanks and trip blanks—some permits and/or methods may require field or trip blanks, some may suggest them.